-For additional information about Direct Loans, visit www.direct.ed.gov/student.html or contact the Student Financial Aid Office at (830) 591-7368.
+For additional information about Direct Loans, visit studentaid.gov or contact the Student Financial Aid Office at (830) 591-7368.

 FINANCIAL AID LITERACY

 SWTJC Financial Aid Department makes a Loan Literacy Workshop available to students interested in pursuing a student loan to help fund their education.
 The workshop provides them with an overview of student loans and the student loan process so they can make an informed decision on loans and loan amounts.